All Images are Copyright of William Owens

 Hamilton House (c 1785), South Berwick, Maine; South facade in spring.

-Hamilton House (c 1785), South Berwick, Maine; North facade looking through spring flora.
+Hamilton House (c 1785), South Berwick, Maine; South facade in spring (1973 photograph).

 Hamilton House (c 1785), South Berwick, Maine; South facade and East end from Vaughan Woods State Park.